James Killen

-Sir Denis James "Jim" Killen, AC, KCMG (23 November 1925 – 12 January 2007) was an Australian politician and a Liberal Party member of the Australian House of Representatives from December 1955 to August 1983, representing the Division of Moreton in Queensland.
+Sir Denis James "Jim" Killen, AC, KCMG (23 November 1925 – 12 January 2007) was an Australian politician and a Liberal Party member of the Australian House of Representatives for almost 30 years, 1955 to 1983, representing the Division of Moreton in Queensland.
 He served as Vice-President of the Executive Council, Minister for Defence and Minister for the Navy during his parliamentary career.

 Education and early career

-Killen was born in Dalby, Queensland and educated at Brisbane Grammar School and the University of Queensland, where he graduated in law.
+Killen was born in Dalby, Queensland, son of Mabel Killen, née Sheridan, and dentist James Walker Killen, who died 16 January 1928.
+He was educated at Brisbane Grammar School and the University of Queensland, where he graduated in law.
 He enlisted for service in the Royal Australian Air Force during World War II; he was discharged in 1945 with the rank of flight sergeant.
 After the war he worked on the land before returning to Brisbane.
 In 1949 he joined the new Liberal Party of Australia and became the founding president of the Queensland Young Liberals.

 Political career

 In the 1955 election, Killen was elected to the House of Representatives for the Brisbane seat of Moreton, holding the seat until 1983.
 He quickly became known as a talented orator but his outspokenness and commitment to causes that Menzies regarded as contrary to Liberal Party principles limited his chances of promotion.

 His critics alleged he was associated with the extremist Australian League of Rights, whose director, Eric Dudley Butler, was a notorious anti-Semite, although Killen himself was never accused of anti-Semitism.
 He was a supporter of Ian Smith's regime in Rhodesia and opposed sanctions against apartheid South Africa.

 In the 1961 election, Killen narrowly retained his seat, and since Robert Menzies' Liberal government was re-elected with a majority of only two, and with Killen's seat the last to be declared, it was claimed by some that Killen had 'saved' Menzies and his government.
 Killen claimed that Menzies had phoned him, saying "Killen, you are magnificent!", and that story was widely repeated for many years, but he later confessed he had made it up for the Courier-Mail to overcome his disappointment at not, in fact, receiving such a call from Menzies.

 By the late 1960s Killen had somewhat moderated his views, and in the government of John Gorton he served as Minister for the Navy from 1969 to 1971.
 When William McMahon became Prime Minister, Killen was dropped from the Ministry.
 After the Liberals lost office to Labor under Gough Whitlam, he served in the Shadow Cabinet under Billy Snedden and Malcolm Fraser from 1972 to 1975, acting as the party spokesman on Education and later Defence.
 He served as Minister for Defence in the Fraser Government from 1975 to 1982.